There are different types of SEO (Search Engine Optimisation) for everything you publish online.

 That’s why you need to consider, when you design your online home, how your site performs on these devices.
 Most themes and templates will, these days, accommodate mobile and tablet view.
 BUT don’t presume that’s the case.
 Ask yourself, how often are you accessing sites via your desktop?
 It’s probably not that often so make sure mobile SEO is at the top of your list with any new or existing build.

 This is the kind of optimisation that focuses on a region or locality.

 If you’re a shop that relies heavily on physical trade, local SEO is really key to figuring out what you need to be doing to attract that footfall.
 You can’t get your hair cut remotely (not yet anyway) so you need to understand how you pull in potential customers in your geographical area.
 That’s what local SEO is all about.
 Small shops and businesses likely won’t have an online store.
 And pubs, you have to actually visit them to buy what they’re offering because virtual beer is rubbish.

-So, SEO is about being visible and you do that by being accessible.
-Create simple, easy-to-follow websites and pages full to the brim with targeted, high-quality content.
+SEO is about being visible and you do that by being accessible (and hiring various different specialists).
+Your job is to create simple, easy-to-follow websites with pages full to the brim of targeted, high-quality content.